jatinchahal2010/Python/README.md

 - ⚡ **Fast File Sharing:** Host a simple local web server using `server.py` and `speed.py` for sharing files across devices.
 - 🔐 **Encrypted Vault:** Store sensitive credentials using `Master vault.py`, protected with 5-layer encryption.
 - 💾 **Binary Storage:** Data is securely saved in `.bin` files to prevent plain-text access.
 ---
+# 🔐 Simple Vault
+- ``you  can run it anywhere 😜 and no --need to install external librarys``
+---

 # 💬 Realtime Chat App (Flask + Socket.IO)